alexlehner86/stadt-land-fluss/README.md

 ## Release Notes

+### v1.2.0

+- Add new categories.
+- Various fixes and constraints for the create new game form.
+- Redesign evaluation phase UI.

 ### v1.1.0

 - Add "Lookup text" feature.
 In the evaluation phase, every player input has a link that opens a new page with the results of the search for the category plus player input in the search engine "Ecosia".